jrlo1592/Moro/README.md

   - Is oriented

 ### k-DOP Class
-  - Polygon with k vertices
+  - Polytope with k vertices
   - Is oriented

 ### Convex Hull Class
-  - Polygon with minimal vertices to create a convex hull
+  - Polytope with minimal vertices to create a convex hull
   - Is oriented